ARDivekar/TypeScript-on-the-Browser-Starter/README.md

 It is highly possible, even probable, that the bundles have some code which is unused.
 In our example TypeScript project, we include the code of `src/ProductLib/MobilePhone.ts` and `src/ProductLib/PhoneNumber.ts` into `ProductLib.bundle.js`, even though they are never used by `main.ts`.
 If this happens for all application libraries, then the total size of the code sent to the client increases significantly.

 So, why do we do this, then?
 Because on each visit _the user only pays the cost of the modified application libraries_.
 On average over multiple visits, the user will be paying a much smaller cost than if he loaded the entire bundle fresh each time.

-Let's take an example to explain this:
+If `main.ts` starts using `ProductLib/MobilePhone.ts` and stops using `ProductLib/TShirt.ts`, then only `main.bundle.js` will change.
+If we replace `CompanyLib/Company`'s usage of a `Set` with just a simple array, only `CompanyLib.bundle.js` is affected; `main.bundle.js` is unchanged.

+#### <a name="app-library-bundle-calculation">Cost savings of App Library bundles</a>:

+Let's perform some calculations to solidify this idea:

 1. Assume there are eight application libraries: `ALib`, `BLib`, ... , `HLib`.
     - Case 1: Each of the corresponding bundles (`ALib.bundle.js` to `GLib.bundle.js`) is 125 KB, for a total of 1 MB.
 The main entry file, `page.ts`, adds 1KB (negligible).